josenoopico/cron-explain/README.md

 If you run without arguments, it shows usage help.

-Note: Current CLI uses the default language (pt-BR).
+Note: Current CLI uses the default language (en-US).
 For other languages, prefer using the library API.

 ## ⏱️ Examples of cron expressions
 - Every 5 minutes: `*/5 * * * *`